 Who I am and the purpose of this site

 I was born on September 14, 1967 in Bristol, CT.
-I am happily married to my best friend Brenda, and together we have six wonderful children.
+I am happily married to my best friend Brenda, and together we have seven wonderful children.
 I am a practising and devoted Roman Catholic, who intends always to be in communion with the Catholic Church and its teachings.
 My priorities are loving and serving God and my family.
 I have been working in the Computer tech support field since 1992, and I have been a Computer Help Desk technician since 1996.

 I was not always a practising Catholic-- up until age 28 I was very indifferent towards God, faith and religious practice, along with having an exceedingly selfish and self-centered outlook on life.
 But God is infinitely forgiving and kind, and in His great mercy and love He changed this foolish and poor heart of mine. -May He be blessed forever!
 I am still very much a sinner, but at least now I recognise and acknowledge my many faults, trusting in God's mercy and forgiveness.